Diamond cubic

-The diamond cubic crystal structure is a repeating pattern of 8 atoms that certain materials may adopt as they solidify.
+In crystallography, the diamond cubic crystal structure is a repeating pattern of 8 atoms that certain materials may adopt as they solidify.
 While the first known example was diamond, other elements in group 14 also adopt this structure, including α-tin, the semiconductors silicon and germanium, and silicon–germanium alloys in any proportion.
 There are also crystals, such as the high-temperature form of cristobalite, which have a similar structure, with one kind of atom (such as silicon in cristobalite) at the positions of carbon atoms in diamond but with another kind of atom (such as oxygen) halfway between those (see :Category:Minerals in space group 227).

 Although often called the diamond lattice, this structure is not a lattice in the technical sense of this word used in mathematics.

 Crystallographic structure

 Diamond's cubic structure is in the Fd3̅m space group (space group 227), which follows the face-centered cubic Bravais lattice.
 The lattice describes the repeat pattern; for diamond cubic crystals this lattice is "decorated" with a motif of two tetrahedrally bonded atoms in each primitive cell, separated by 1/4 of the width of the unit cell in each dimension.
 The diamond lattice can be viewed as a pair of intersecting face-centered cubic lattices, with each separated by 1/4 of the width of the unit cell in each dimension.
 Many compound semiconductors such as gallium arsenide, β-silicon carbide, and indium antimonide adopt the analogous zincblende structure, where each atom has nearest neighbors of an unlike element.
 Zincblende's space group is F4̅3m, but many of its structural properties are quite similar to the diamond structure.